The Everest region wasn’t as badly affected by the April 2015 earthquake as were Langtang, Manaslu and Annapurna.

 - November 1995 a freak snow storm killed dozens (46 some say) of hikers, porters and guides throughout the Himalaya, most by avalanche.
 Bring suitable clothing.
 This Yak knows how to dress.

 - Main trails are easy.
-But crossing glaciers is can be difficult and dangerous.
+But crossing glaciers can be difficult and dangerous.
 Get local advice before you do so.
+When hiking independently, we’d follow guided groups.

 - some hikers buy Diamox in Nepal.
 It’s called Diamox Sequels in the USA.